tangjingfan/tangjingfan.github.io/_pages/about.md

 News
 =====
-- 2025.10: One paper is released on Arxiv.
+- [2025.10] One paper is released on Arxiv.
+- [2025.10] I will be on an exchange in Carnegie Mellon University in 2026 Spring!
+See you in Pittsburgh.

 <!-- A data-driven personal website
 ======